microsoft/jacdac/services/_system.md

 The hardware variant of the service.
 For services which support this, there's an enum defining the meaning.

+    rw client_variant: string @ 0x09

+An optional register in the format of a URL query string where the client can provide hints how the device twin should be rendered.
+If the register is not implemented, the client library can simulate the register client side.

     enum StatusCodes: u16 {
         Ready = 0